josxha/flutter-maplibre/docs/docs/map-styles.md

 # Map Styles

+By default, the default MapLibre style gets used which shows only countries.
+To change this use the style of a tile provider or create and use your own map style.

 Custom map styles can be used by setting the `style` parameter of the map options like so: